-Hull University Library (for students on courses validated by Hull University NOTE: Hull does NOT offer access to online resources)
+Hull University Library (for students on courses validated by Hull University NOTE: Hull does NOT offer access to Library online resources outside the Brynmor Jones Library)

 Books in Barnsley College libraries are shelved in a carefully selected order which aims to place books on similar subjects together using Dewey Decimal Classification:

 Here is a list of where to start looking for the books on the library shelf for art, design and fashion.
-To identify specific titles or find other subject areas on the shelves use Heritage, our catalogue.
+To find whether a book is available in one of the Barnsley College libraries or look for other subject areas on the shelves use Discovery, or Heritage our library catalogue.

 |378.170281||Study skills for university|